zeromind-xyz/how-to-get-interviews/outreach/leverage-your-network.md

 If this is someone you've met before / chatted with before, bring up something relevant to show that you've taken the effort to look up what they've been up to.
 Given how public information is these days, you should at least know where someone works and ideally what they're working on as well.

 **Ask**
-This is where you propose what you'd appreciate from them: an opportunity to absorb their advice on job hunting / some other generally broad discussion area that leaves room for a longer conversation and doesn't feel like restricted, specific agenda.
+Propose what you want: an opportunity to absorb their advice on job hunting / some other generally broad discussion area that still leaves room for a broader conversation.
+So rather than a specific question that can be answered in 5 minutes, ask something more along the lines of "career advice", etc.

+I believe it's incredibly important to be transparent about your ask.
+If you reach out asking to talk about some other topic (say some project), but in the middle of the conversation talk about how you're job hunting and nudge the conversation towards job hunting, it discredits your interest in that other topic.
+(TODO: need to think about this more... there's definitely a better way of phrasing this).

+The better approach is to start by sharing that you're job hunting, so that you put it out there and the recipient knows that's the top issue on your mind.
+It doesn't matter if you barely talk about it during the conversation, but at least they know.

 **Meeting proposal**
 It helps to propose a specific time and place because it reduces the decision making burden on them.
-But you have to be careful not to come off as dictating the time and place.
+But don't come off as dictating the time and place.
 This is a proposal to make it easy for them, not to make it easy for you.

+Make sure to specify the duration and keep your ask to under 30 minutes.
+Personally I prefer asking for 20 minutes: it feel short enough to say yes to quickly.
+30 minutes is on the edge of what is a "short" meeting, and will require more thought on their end.

+I also prefer to ask for meetings on the weekends because people are less likely to have to get back to work right after the meeting.
+This means that if it goes well, they're more likely to be able to extend it.

 Pick a place close to where they are, ideally a cafe.
 A walk & talk is the next best thing (if weather permits).
 Avoid proposing dinner / lunch unless you know them well enough: it feels like a larger commitment that they can't bounce from if the conversation isn't going well.
 Coffee catch-ups feel like a much smaller commitment that they can leave early if they don't feel like it's working out for some reason - making it easier for them to say yes to.